wolpert/svarm/docs/Design.md

 the case of using MySQL, we can encrypt at the 'tablespace' layer.
 For PostgreSQL, the data partition will need to be encrypted at the OS layer.

+### Deletion

+We treat deleted columns as a state change that needs propagation, and reuse the same row for management of the deletion request.
+This is similar to the approach taken by Cassandra's tombstone.
+When a row's column is deleted, the column data field is removed and the column state is set to 'deleted', and the expiry time for that row.
+At some time interval, the rows are removed automatically if the expiration time has passed.
+This means when data is migrating to new servers, these deletion tombstones are also migrated.
+We still have the updated timestamp on the rows in-case there is a collision so the latest row wins.

 ## Control

 The Proxy and Data nodes are managed by the Control plane.
 Not pictured here is